dosbox-staging/dosbox-staging/CODE_OF_CONDUCT.md

 - **are open to feedback** from others, be it technical points, interpersonal tips, or language/wording suggestions.
-- **accept responsibility** by apologizing to those affected by our mistakes and graciously accepting apologies knowing that mistakes are part of the process.
+- **accept responsibility** by apologizing to those affected by our mistakes and graciously accept apologies knowing that mistakes are part of the process.
 - **use words carefully**, because we may not understand irony or negative sarcasm.
 We communicate plainly, and we justify our positions objectively and